eclipse-vertx/vert.x/manual.md

 ## Vert.x Embedded

-If you don't want the whole vert.x platform but just want to use HTTP, HTTPS, TCP, SSL, WebSockets, event bus, or other vert.x functionality directly in your own pre-existing Spring Framework or other Java application, then you can do this too.
+If you don't want the whole vert.x platform but just want to use HTTP, HTTPS, TCP, SSL, WebSockets, event bus, or other vert.x functionality as a library in your own Java or Groovy application, then you can do this too.

 Just use the jar `vertx-core.jar` which is available in the `lib/jars` directory in the distribution.